fison67/mi_connector/README.md

 ## These devices is not working auto mode.
 ### You must add device manually
 #### Management Web -> Manage Device -> Device List -> Fill the address & token -> Add Button
-- The product will be registered.
-- These model below is not working with auto token.
 - Yeelight Desk Lamp
 - Yeelight Color Bulb
 - Yeelight White Bulb